BertyBasset/Arduino-Nano-Dual-Multimeter/README.md

 ### Mode: Logger Settings
 ![GitHub Logo](/resources/Mode_LoggerSettings.png)

 Display Modes are maintained via 'virtual' displays.
 Virtual displays can be written to and viewed independently.
 For instance, a logging session can write to a virtual logger display, whilst a meter display is being displayed in real time.
-The virtual displays are implemented by Vdisplay.cpp/h and use dynamic memory allocation so that virtual displays can be added and removed dynamically.
+The virtual displays are implemented by Vdisplay.cpp/h and use dynamic memory allocation so that virtual displays can be created and removed dynamically.

 ## Logger Settings: